Sultan slams NYSC for opening orientation camps during Ramadan - Nigeria Today

 Sultan slams NYSC for opening orientation camps during Ramadan

+The Jama’atu Nasril Islam, JNI, has “condemned in strongest terms” the decision of the National Youth Service Corps, NYSC, to continue with its orientation camps for fresh graduates across the country despite the Ramadan fast.

-The JNI led by the Sultan also asked the Army to postpone its planned recruitment.
+The body, led by Abubakar Sa’ad, the Sultan of Sokoto, also called on the Nigerian Army to immediately postpone its planned recruitment exercise until Muslims have concluded their fasting period.

+The decision was part of resolutions, which included fervent prayers for President Muhammadu Buhari, reached by JNI at its recently-concluded annual central council meeting in Kaduna, which held on May 21 and 22.

+The organisation said NYSC admitting new entrants into orientation camps and the Nigerian Army conducting recruitment exercise during Ramadan would put Muslim faithful, especially those observing fasting and prayers, at a disadvantage.

+The JNI called on the NYSC to honour a previous agreement entered by the two parties for camp activities to be placed on hold during Ramadan.

+At press time yesterday, the spokespersons for the Nigerian Army and NYSC had neither returned calls nor replied text messages to their respective lines.

-The post Sultan slams NYSC for opening orientation camps during Ramadan appeared first on Premium Times Nigeria.
+The post Sultan slams NYSC for opening orientation camps during Ramadan appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share